mppl1/RNAseq_preprocessing/README.md

 # Customizing the reference files required by aligners and assemblers and expanded sample data
 ### To download the expanded dataset, several options are presented
-**To get the complete list of samples with paired end RNA reads
+**To get the complete set of samples with paired end RNA reads

 * can ftp to the following website and perform a recursive download(limited by network capacity both locally and host's) `wget -cr ftp://ftp.sra.ebi.ac.uk/vol1/fastq/ERR188/`